oasisprotocol/docs/docs/dapp/opl/celer/README.md

 ## Fees

-Fees in the cross-chain messaging process are paid to two parties:
+The cross-chain messaging process involves fees paid to two parties:

-- **SGN Fee**: paid as `msg.value` to the *MessageBus* contract by whoever calls `sendMessge`.
+- **SGN Fee**: Paid as `msg.value` to the *MessageBus* contract by the entity calling `sendMessge`.
-- **Executor Fee**: Executor charges fees to submit execute message transactions.
+- **Executor Fee**: Charged by the Executor for submitting execute message transactions.

 ## Monitoring